auth0/docs/articles/connections/apple-siwa/test-siwa-connection.md

 3. You will be asked to verify a new device.
 Click **Allow**.

-4. Next, you'll be given a verication code.
+4. Next, you'll be given a verification code.
 Make a note of this code, click **Done**, and then enter the code on the **Two-Factor Authentication** screen.

     ![Apple Two-Factor Authentication](/media/articles/connections/social/apple/apple-2FA.png)